-These best outdoor rope lights from Omika come in a 66 foot long strand that has 200 individual lights packed in.
+This rope light from Omika come in a 66 foot long strand that has 200 individual lights packed in.
 They’re extremely bright LED lights, and you get 16 different color options that you can cycle through amber, yellow, orange, cyan, blue, red, and more.
 The lights power up via a 12V low-voltage power adapter that ensures you’re safe when you use them.
 It won’t overheat with extended use, and it won’t drive your light bill up very high.

 The lightweight remote allows you to switch through the colors, change the brightness, adjust the speed through four modes, and set a six-hour timer.
-These best outdoor rope lights have an IP68 PVC tubing that seals out water and protects the bulbs from the elements.
-The wire lights have dual copper strands for added durability, and you can easily bend and shape them around into almost any shape without snapping them.
+This rope light has an IP68 PVC tubing that seals out water and protects the bulbs from the elements.
+The wire lights have dual copper strands for added durability, and you can easily bend and shape the rope light around into almost any shape without snapping them.

 - Available in battery-powered and plug-in styles